Interdisciplinary Conference on Psychedelic Research: ICPR 2012

 The first conference under the ICPR name took place on October 6–7, 2012, at the Mozes en Aäronkerk (Aaron & Moses Church) in Amsterdam.
 The event was inaugurated by Professor Wouter Hanegraaf and attended by around 400 participants.
 Speakers included Robin Carhart-Harris, Ben Sessa, Matt Johnson, Torsten Passie, Jordi Riba, and Ilsa Jerome.

 ICPR 2016

-ICPR 2016 was held in 2016 in Amsterdam, and is the third international scientific conference on research into psychedelics organised by the OPEN Foundation.
+ICPR 2016 was held on June 3-5, 2016 in Amsterdam, and is the third international scientific conference on research into psychedelics organised by the OPEN Foundation.
 The event expanded to a three-day format and featured over 60 speakers, including Roland Griffiths, Amanda Feilding, Rick Doblin, Robin Carhart-Harris, Alicia Danforth, Bill Richards, and Marcela Ot’alora.

 ICPR 2020 (Online)

 The ICPR 2020 edition was held virtually from September 24–27, 2020, due to the COVID-19 pandemic.
 Featured speakers included Michael Mithoefer, Janis Phelps, Wade Davis, and Katrin Preller.
 Discussions addressed topics such as diversity, equity, and access in psychedelic medicine, as well as the broader medicalization and mainstreaming of psychedelics.